sorbet/sorbet/website/blog/2019-06-20-open-sourcing-sorbet.md

 ---
 id: open-sourcing-sorbet
-title: Open-sourcing Sorbet: A Fast, Powerful Type Checker for Ruby
+title: Open-sourcing Sorbet: a fast, powerful type checker for Ruby
 ---

 We're excited to announce that Sorbet is now [open source] and you can try it